 The Nature Coast Regional Envirothon is a competitive, problem-solving contest for high school students, which challenges their knowledge of the environment.
 This event is an educational program involving Citrus, Hernando, Pasco, and Sumter counties in a “hands-on” site-specific experience with natural resource information.
 Five natural resource areas are covered: aquatics, forestry, soils, wildlife, and a current environmental issue.
 This year’s competition is expected to involve 60+ teams.
 Hernando County will host this year’s Envirothon.

-This year’s Envirothon will be held on February 20th, 2018 at McKethan Lake in Hernando County.
+This year’s Envirothon will be held on February 19th, 2019 at Crews Lake Park in Pasco County.

 High school students with a strong desire to learn more about science and the environment are encouraged to compete.
 This webpage contains the registration forms, map to the event, study guides, and any other materials that you will need to prepare for the event.